-5.5 The difference between management of the Channel between France and the UK was noted.
+- 5.5 The difference between management of the Channel between France and the UK was noted.
 For example, the French have a more regulated system with proposals and measures coming from the fishermen which are then sanctioned/endorsed by their authorities (bottom up approach).
 However, in the UK, regulation is characterised by a more top-down approach with little regulation.
-For example, the only limitation to enter the fishery is having a licence but this is was not considered a good form of limiting entrants given the current latent capacity issue.
+For example, the only limitation to enter the fishery is having a licence but this is was not considered a good form of limiting entrants given the current latent capacity issue. - 5.6.

-- 5.6.
 There was discussion around the differences in allocation of kw-days among boats in the UK which would benefit from further dialogue to avoid conflict and misunderstanding between fishermen.
-This could be coupled with an evaluation of different fleet segments both in the UK and France to understand better the needs of the industry.
-Issues, such as latent capacity, might be considered in this evaluation. - 5.7.
-There was recognition that there could be greater flexibility in the UK system to enable fishermen to fish to season and to market.
-A future discussion might be useful, particularly with UK fishermen, to understand how to improve flexibility and achieve greater certainty so that fishermen may better plan for their business. - 5.8.
+It was also thought that there might be merit in performing a capacity review by the relative Member States to establish a benchmark for future management and fleet structure.
+Any review should address the latent capacity issue. - 5.7.
+How to define access rights and exclusivity through a clear licensing system was raised by some of the participants.
+There was recognition that there could be greater flexibility in the system through transferability of licences but with capped capacity. e.g. members or shareholders should be able to buy, sell and/or lease shares.

+5.8.
 However, in any system of allocation there must be clear and objective criteria to ensure that the system is designed to meet the goals of the fishery.
-This subject was an important topic, particularly for UK participants with most recognising that a further discussion on the subject would be useful.
+This subject was an important topic for participants with most recognising that a further discussion on capacity within the fishery would be useful.
+It was further noted that greater flexibility in the system would enable fishermen to maximise their economic opportunities and increase their harvest efficiency.